mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-successful-remote-teams.md

 ## Infrastructure and tooling

 Successfully working remotely requires adapting a number of infrastructure and tooling.
-Fortunately these tools have matured in the past few decades and many companies are even using some of them already.
+There is a plethora of great tools available and many companies are even using some of them already.
 Which exact tools a team uses is not even so relevant and there are plenty of options available – mostly those fall into three categories:

-* tools for ad-hoc, realtime communication
+- tools for ad-hoc, realtime communication
-* tools for knowledge management and sharing
+- tools for knowledge management and sharing
-* tools for organizing work and communicating status
+- tools for organizing work and communicating status

-- not too many tools
-- Camera on, mute when you don’t speak, use Headset
-- It’s ok to block notifications
-- When texting someone think about urgency, slack implies urgent, email not so much
-- Remote is not slack and constant video calls, in fact that’s the worst form of remote
-- Work wherever you want but make sure you have internet and can take calls

-So in order to successfully adopt a new remote work model, all of the practices and tooling a team uses have to be changed.
-The key point is to move all of the information and communication which are the essence of successful team work to be moved into the cloud so it is accessible independently of location.
-That starts with moving information that teams used to have on whiteboards and sticky note walls in the office into appropriate cloud based tools.
-It continues with ensuring communication happens in ways that allows remote team members to join in as well using tools like Slack.
-And while direct, face-to-face communication is valuable and nothing anyone should ever try to deliberately block, make sure outcomes of such communication are made available to the people that need access to it, e.g. by posting a summary of it in the appropriate tool.
-Finally, meetings must be held in ways that allow remote people to not only participate but actively contribute to the conversation.
-Most often that means getting the basics right so that decent audio and video quality is ensured.
-A meeting with 4 people in the same (large enough, and well aired) room with one of them joining a video call from their notebook to allow a remote person to join is never going to end up in a proper experience for them since they will usually barely be able to follow the conversation, much less contribute to it.
-Appropriate conference microphones and cameras go a long way and are negligible investments in comparison to the loss of collaboration that is unpreventable if they are lacking.

-Besides hardware, software tooling obviously plays a key factor for a thriving remote setup.
-There are mainly three different kinds of tooling remote digital product development organizations need:

-- Immediate Communication: tools like team chat and message boards enable ad-hoc communication and act as a replacement for the classic water cooler chat.
-  While these tools are relevant and necessary though, it's critical to be aware they are essentially ephemeral in nature – of course most of these tools do actually archive all communication so in theory it would be accessible later on, good luck finding a discussion on a particular topic that's scattered around different threads that happened on Slack a few days ago or a particular piece of information in an email thread from yesterday.
+While it is important to have tools for all of these use cases, it is equally important to keep the total numbers in use to a minimum to prevent chaos.
+There is always going to be the new hip tool that everyone wants to try and doing so often silently makes that new tool part of the de-facto toolset a team uses, growing that little by little over time.
+Eventually teams end up with landscapes that consist of dozens of often similar tools where nobody knows what kind of information of status goes where and although each tool is perfectly good in isolation, in combination they cause more confusion than they support the team.

+### Tools for ad-hoc, realtime communication

+Team chat tools like Slack (or Microsoft Teams for the more classic companies) have seen widespread adoption over the past years and there are few companies that don't use one of the options.
+While in an office environment, sending someone or a group of people a chat message saves you having to walk over to a separate room or building, in a remote environment it is the **only** way to reach out to someone directly (unless you call the person but who does phone calls anymore?).
+What's easy to forget though is how interruptive these tools can be.
+Sending someone a chat message always implies urgency.
+Even if we all know the majority of chat messages we get are in fact not urgent, it's hard to ignore someone who just starts talking (writing) to you.

+TODO: add image showing lots of notifications, messages like "👋 Hey" etc.

+While most remote workers experience it being easier to focus, liberal communication style on team chat can demolish a lot of that increased focus again.
+For effective communication, it is important to be respectful of other people's time and need to focus on their work.
+Not everything is urgent all of the time and justifies notifying a coworker or even group of people.
+In many cases, sending an email that is going to be less intrusive and more respectful of the recipient's time can be the better option than sending the person a message on team chat asking for something that could totally wait until tomorrow as well.

+At the same time, it is important to keep people in the loop and ensure transparency of communication when using any kind of communication tool.
+Communication that happens via direct messages between two people is invisible to everyone else, although it might actually be relevant to others as well.
+As a rule of thumb we recommend keeping everything in public channels until the topic is strictly confidential or private in nature.

+Although information in public channels will be accessible to everyone, it is important to understand any realtime communication tool is essentially ephemeral in nature.
+While that is not technically correct and most tools do in fact store all communication indefinitely, it is practically close to impossible to find a piece of information your are looking for that was discussed in some Slack channel (you likely don't even remember which one) the day before.

+#### Video Conferencing

+Besides text based communication systems, of course video conferences play a major role in remote work as well.
+That way of communication has seen a huge boost in adoption during the pandemic with everyone isolating at home and many people using video calls for the first time even (I'm sure everyone had their _"Dad, the camera is pointing on the floor"_ moments).
+While late adopters expectedly struggled with the technology and everyone is ok with that, many remote teams experience similar problems during their daily work lives.
+Poor audio or video quality, dogs barking in the background, calls starting 10min late until everyone has figured out their setup etc. are common problems for many teams and have a severe negative effect on meeting efficiency.

+All these problems are easy to get right though when following a number of simple practices:

+- There needs to be proper audio and video hardware in place.
+For groups joining a call together that means a proper conference speaker that ensures people on the other end will be able to hear everyone in the room even if more than one person speaks at the same time and ideally a wall-mounted webcam that shows the entire room.
+For people joining individually, it means they must use headsets that ensure good audio quality and do not also capture all of their surrounding.
+- Turning cameras on so people can see each other makes a big difference in communication style – seeing someone's facial expression when they say something can often prevent misinterpreting what they are saying.
+And people can still be as sluggish as they like – dressing the upper body is totally enough for a video call.
+- Muting yourself when you're not speaking is good practice but don't forget to unmute yourself when you want to say something – luckily most platforms have notifications now that warn people if they are speaking while being muted.
+- Choosing an appropriate place for joining calls is a matter of respect for the other participants.
+While joining from a nice Café or the beach might seem like nice idea, it is likely distracting for everyone else who will be exposed to the background noises, people walking around in the background, waiters interrupting etc.

+### Tools for knowledge management and sharing

-- Knowledge Management: these tools allow collaboratively creating, sharing and keeping relevant information.
+Knowledge and information management is critical for every team and as discussed previously access to all relevant information and transparency across the team is essential for making a remote working model work at all.
+Tools for that allow collaboratively creating, sharing and keeping relevant information.
 They are the remote equivalent of whiteboards and the place where feature descriptions or strategy documents would live.
-  They must allow everyone to contribute to the information, have version tracking so people can understand who made what change and have a commenting functionality so teams can have conversations about the content.
+They must allow everyone to contribute to the information, have versioning so people can understand who made what change when and have a commenting functionality so that people can have discussions about the content.

+### Tools for organizing work and communicating status

-- Work item tracking: tools that track individual work items are the main means of organizing work among remote teams and clearly communicate the status of each item to everyone.
+Tools that track individual work items are the main means of organizing work among remote teams and clearly communicate the status of each item to everyone.
 They are not mainly for tracking individual team members' progress and performance but help others to synchronize their potentially dependent work and identify blockers.

-For all of the above categories, there are plenty of options available.
-While all have their own pros and cons, picking a set of tools for any particular team is mostly a matter of personal preference and there is no right or wrong choice.
-What matters instead are a number of higher level points when introducing and using any tools:
+### The three A's

+Whenever switching from a working model that is focussed on an office to a remote one that will be entirely based on cloud–based tools, it is important to keep what I'd call the three A's in mind:

-- Accessibility: tools being accessible to everyone who needs them might sound trivial but in reality is often a bigger issue than one might think.
-People are struggling with remembering URLs for tools, VPNs that many companies require are often unstable or hard to set up and keep working.
-Anyone who is not able to access a particular tool though is blocked from contributing their work.
+- **Accessibility**: tools being accessible to everyone who needs them might sound trivial but in reality is often a bigger issue than one might think.
+In reality, people are struggling with remembering URLs or accounts for tools or the VPN might be unstable.
+Anyone who is not able to access a particular tool though is effectively blocked from working altogether though and all effort invested into improving accessibility will pay off manifold.
-- Availability: any set of tools a team might choose must also be available.
-The tools a team uses constitute the team's backbone and if they are not available for some reason, the team will be blocked from working.
-That means tools must be stable and not be offline but also fast and usable.
-While many companies desire to self-host everything in an effort to be on top of their infrastructure, in my experience that's often the worse choice and leads to friction and people being blocked – unless you're a company that specializes in hosting these tools, you'll likely do a much worse job doing so than any third party provider you'd be to host things for you!
+- **Availability**: any set of tools a team might choose must also be available.
+  The tools a team uses constitute its backbone and if they are not available for some reason, the entire team will be blocked from doing any work.
+That means tools must not be offline but also fast and usable.
+While many companies desire to self-host everything in an effort to be on top of their infrastructure, in my experience that's often the worse choice and leads to friction and people being blocked – unless you're a company that specializes in hosting these kinds of tools, you'll likely do a much worse job doing so than any third party provider you'd be paying to host things for you!
-- Acceptance: in particular teams and companies that adopt remote work and the respective tools relatively new often struggle with a lack of acceptance of these tools among the team.
-People would still send each other emails or direct messages on Slack instead of publicly commenting relevant information on the respective tools so that the information would be available for the rest of the team as well.
-It is critical for everyone in remote teams to understand that this is not merely about their personal convenience but opting out of using the tools a team has agreed on means opting out of collaborating altogether and is harmful to the entire team!
+- **Acceptance**: in particular teams and companies that adopt remote work and the respective tools relatively new often struggle with a lack of acceptance of these tools among the team.
+People would sometimes stick to their old habits, bypassing the tools and by that add lots of friction for everyone else.
+It is critical for everyone in partially or fully remote teams though to understand that opting out of using the remote tools that are put in place can not be an option and in fact would mean opting out of collaboration altogether.

 ## Distributed together